Customer not paying invoice? Here are the 12 most common excuses

 A company that manages its cashflow efficiently and takes on projects sensibly should be able to pay all of its suppliers – no matter how big they are.
 If you are rightfully owed money, completion of that payment should be your debtor’s top priority.

-Customer not paying for building work – Excuse 9.
+Customer not paying invoice? – Excuse 9.

 “We’re undergoing cashflow issues at the moment… My customer has gone bankrupt / into administration / receivership.”